Shau Kei Wan

 Shau Kei Wan or Shaukiwan is a neighborhood in the Eastern District of Hong Kong Island.
 The area is bordered by Chai Wan to the east, Mount Parker to the south, Sai Wan Ho to the west, and Victoria Harbour to the north.

 Shau Kei Wan is considered as an area surrounded by A Kung Ngam Road and A Kung Ngam Village Road to the east, Yiu Hing Road and Shau Kei Wan Road to the south, Junction of Aldrich Bay Road and Shau Kei Wan Road to the west, and Oi Kan Road to the north.

 Etymology

 Shau Kei is the Chinese word for a basket used to wash rice, much like a colander, and Wan means "bay".
 The name, which appeared at least as early as the Ming dynasty in the book The Great Chronicles of Yue (粵大記, albeit written as 稍箕灣), refers to the former shape of the nearby bay, which is now named Aldrich Bay, after a British Army major who improved troop discipline.

 Another name for the area is Ngor Yan Wan (餓人灣 (Bay of Starving Men)).
-Legend has it the name came about, after a group of British merchants were marooned in the area following a typhoon in the 18th century, only to find there's no food to buy in the entire area.
+Legend has it the name came about after a group of British merchants were marooned in the area following a typhoon in the 18th century, only to find that there was no food to buy in the area.